Belasco (Marvel Comics): Fictional character biography

+Belasco is alleged to have once been a sorcerer in 13th-century Florence, Italy who forged a pact with the Elder Gods that would allow them to cross the barrier to Earth.
+In exchange, Belasco was given immortality, mystical powers, and a demonic appearance.
+Intending to create a new race of demons, Belasco kidnapped Beatrice Portinari and fled with her to Mt.
+Flavius, where he would summon the Elder Gods.
+While en route, Belasco raped Beatrice.
+By the time they arrived at Mt.
+Flavius, Beatrice was due to give birth.
+However, she died in childbirth.
+Dante Alighieri, Beatrice's beloved, attacked Belasco.
+During the battle, Belasco was exposed to an unknown liquid that placed him in suspended animation.

-In recent years, the volcano mountain becomes active again, releasing Belasco.
-He quickly locates the locket and finds a new sacrifice, Shanna O'Hara.
-He places her under his mental control and begins the spell.
-He seeks to make Shanna the mother of a demonic race he would father.
-However, Shanna's mate Ka-Zar appears and hurls the locket into the volcano, sealing away the Elder Gods and apparently destroying Belasco.
+In the present day, Belasco escapes his imprisonment after Mt.
+Flavius becomes active again.
+He finds a new sacrifice, Shanna O'Hara, and intends to finish what he had started by making her the mother of a demonic race.
+However, Shanna's mate Ka-Zar appears and hurls Belasco's locket into the volcano, sealing away the Elder Gods and apparently destroying Belasco.
+Rather than dying, Belasco is trapped in Limbo and spends years conquering it.

-However, he instead is trapped in Limbo, also called Otherplace, where he spends his years conquering it.
-Once complete, he draws the young Illyana Rasputina to him and she is transported to Limbo.
-His intention is to make her his disciple and use her to open a gateway for the Elder Gods.
+Belasco draws the young Illyana Rasputina to Limbo, intending to make her his disciple and use her to open a gateway for the Elder Gods.
 The X-Men follow to save Illyana.
 Due to the warping of space and time in Limbo, there are two alternate but equally valid outcomes to the rescue attempt.
-In one, the X-Men transport Illyana back to Earth, but are themselves trapped in Limbo, and are one-by-one killed by Belasco and his minions over the course of several decades; in the other, the X-Men escape back to Earth and Illyana is trapped in Limbo.
-He makes Illyana his apprentice in the dark arts, transforming her into a "demon sorceress."
-He forcibly shapes part of her soul into the first Bloodstone, giving her great potential for power and allowing him to hold sway over her so that she willingly creates a second.
-However, after guidance from the remaining X-Men in Limbo, she rebels against him, driving him from Limbo.
-Magik is later deposed as the ruler of Limbo by the demon S'ym.
+In one, the X-Men transport Illyana back to Earth, but are trapped in Limbo and killed by Belasco and his minions over the course of several decades.
+In the other, the X-Men escape to Earth, but fail to rescue Illyana.
+Belasco makes Illyana his apprentice in the dark arts and forcibly shapes part of her soul, giving her great potential for power and allowing him to hold sway over her.
+After receiving guidance from the remaining X-Men, Illyana rebels against Belasco, driving him from Limbo.